-- Tariffs on a range of other dairy products, such as milk, cream, ice-cream, yoghurt and whey are being eliminated from 1 January 2016 to 1 January 2033.
+- Tariffs on a range of other dairy products, such as milk, cream, ice-cream, yoghurt and whey are being progressively eliminated by 1 January 2033.

-- Korea provides Australia with an Australia –only duty-free quota on malt and malting barley, set at 10,612 tonnes in 2017, growing by a further two per cent (compound) every 1 January until 2028.
+- Korea provides Australia with an Australian–only duty-free quota on malt and malting barley, set at 10,824 tonnes in 2018, growing by a further two per cent (compound) every 1 January until 2028.
 (This is in addition to Korea’s WTO tariff rate quota on malt and malting barley of 40,000 tonnes and 30,000 tonnes, respectively, with an in-quota tariff of 30 per cent on both products.)

 - Korea will also eliminate its out-of-quota tariffs of 269 per cent for malt and 513 per cent for malting barley by 1 January 2028.
 Korea can apply a safeguard before that date.
 After 1 January 2028, trade will be completely liberalised.

 - Tariffs on Australian corn exports to Korea of up to 328 per cent are being eliminated progressively by 1 January 2023.

 - Australian corn exporters also continue to have access to Korea’s WTO tariff rate quota of 6,102,100 tonnes at a three per cent tariff.

 - Tariffs of between 8 and 30 per cent on rapeseed (canola) oil will be eliminated progressively by 1 January 2028.
 Exports from Australia were worth $4 million in 2017.

 - Korea eliminated on entry into force its three per cent tariff on cotton seeds.
 Australia’s exports were worth $8 million in 2017.